Turbinella laevigata: Distribution

 This species is found in Brazil.

 Life cycle

-The spawn of Turbinella laevigata has 240 eggs in every capsule; each capsule contains a high number of nurse eggs.
+Turbinella laevigata produces egg capsules which enclose an average of 240 eggs.
+Approximately ten of these eggs bear young which remain in the capsule for a time after hatching.
+This is an indication that the remaining 230 eggs are a source of nutrition for these juveniles.

 Human use

 Turbinella laevigata is used as a zootherapeutical product.
 It is used as a treatment for sexual impotence in traditional Brazilian medicine in the northeast of Brazil.